Hexavalent Chromium Exposure Factors from Welding Operations

 Compressed gases pose a unique hazard.
 Depending on the particular and mechanical hazards associated with high pressure as well as chemical hazards associated with the gas itself.
 As a result, gas cylinders require special storage and handling precautions.
 Compressed gas and equipment is addressed in specific OSHA standards for both general industry and the construction…

-HEXAVALENT CHROMIUM: Feasible Engineering Controls for Welding Operations
+Hexavalent Chromium: Feasible Engineering Controls for Welding Operations

 OSHA requires exposures to hexavalent chromium (Cr[VI]) above the permissible exposure limit (PEL) of 5 micrograms per cubic meter (μg/m³) to be reduced using feasible engineering controls, which is consistent with other substance-specific standards and good industrial hygiene practice.
 If feasible engineering controls do not sufficiently reduce exposures to below the PEL, exposures must be…